Readit News logoReadit News

 x86x87 commented on “Normal” engineers are the key to great teams spectrum.ieee.org/10x-eng... · Posted by u/jnord

-breadwinner · 9 months ago
+breadwinner · a year ago

 There are plenty of hard problems that are unrelated to scientific research where you need more than just "normal" engineers.
 Look at the number of failed projects at big companies such as Amazon and Microsoft, they failed because "normal" engineers couldn't pull it off.